 Blood glucose (also called blood sugar) is a primary marker for determining diabetes risk.
-The higher your blood sugar, the higher your risk.
+The higher your blood sugar, the higher your risk factors.
 But blood-sugar is not just a marker for diabetes.
 As blood-glucose levels rise, so does the risk for many other life-threatening conditions, most notably heart disease.

-The best way to mitigate your risk is to keep your blood sugar at healthy levels.
-What level is that, you wonder?
+The best way to mitigate your risk is to keep your blood sugar levels at a normal range.
+What is the target blood sugar level, you wonder?
 The answer is controversial.
-The American Diabetes Association (ADA) delineates certain levels as “normal,” but the ADA’s “normal” may not mean “optimal”.
+The American Diabetes Association (ADA) delineates certain levels as “normal blood sugar levels,” but the ADA’s “normal” may not mean “optimal.”

 What’s more, measuring blood glucose isn’t the only (or even the best) way to assess metabolic health (ideal levels of blood sugar, triglycerides, high-density lipoprotein (HDL) cholesterol, blood pressure, and waist circumference; more on this later.)
 This article helps to clarify things.
 You’ll learn all about blood glucose: the basics, measurement, management, and what levels are considered healthy.